 Updated: Sep 14

 Canines converge on the October 2020 Lure Coursing Trails in Florida.

 Racing back after the lock down.

 From newcomers to Best in Breed winners, the games this weekend brought together a wide variety of dogs, families and people from across the country.

 It is fair to say the COVID epidemic of 2020 hit dog sports hard, and both dog and human were eager to get back out to play at the first major Lure Coursing trials in Florida this October.
 Close to 200 dogs competed in the two-day event at the Florida Classic Park in Brooksville, Florida and came from as far as the mid-west to New York.

 Lure Coursing provides a very large open field sport for our majestic sight (or gaze) hound breeds in pursuit of an artificial “bunny”, which is normally three white trash bags tied to a line that takes a winding course across acres of land to duplicate that of fleeing prey and is irresistible to the hard wiring of these hunting breeds.

-Specific to Lure Coursing and different than a scent dog like Labrador or Retrievers or Spaniel are the breeds that use site, not scent as their primary tool in the hunt.
-Popular breeds like the Whipper to the vastly growing Greyhound population is dire need of homes, love and activity in the current explosion of “out of work” dogs across the state with the coming end of Greyhound Racing.
+Specific to Lure Coursing and different than a scent dog like Labrador or Retrievers or Spaniel are the breeds that use sight, and not scent as their primary tool in the hunt.
+Popular breeds like the Whippet to the vastly growing Greyhound population is dire need of homes, love and activity in the current explosion of “out of work” dogs across the state with the coming end of Greyhound Racing.

 The old club leading the way